ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_config.md

 The Esp_Config class is used on the ESP to read the configuration file from SPIFFS and to make the its contents available through get....() functions.

 The class is implemented as singelton.
-Therefore the normal way to get an object of the class is to call getInstance() and then a object pointer will be returned.
+Therefore the normal way to get an object of the class is to call getInstance() and then a pointer to the object will be returned.

 To read the config file you have to call only once the readConfig() function of the EspConfig object.